MixinNetwork/developers.mixin.one/developers-docs/docs/api/messages/encrypted.md

 import ReqEncrypted from "../../_partials/_req.encrypted.md";
 import RespEncrypted from "../../_partials/_resp.encrypted.md";

 Mixin is very concerned about personal privacy.
-Before this, the messages between user and bots were not encrypted.
-Now we supported encrypted messages.
+In the old day, messages between users and bots were not encrypted.
+Now we do some changes.

 ### Overview of Encrypted Message